Math13Net/recherche/README.md

 # recherche
-travail de recherche des élèves en math et informatique - lycée jean monnet - montpellier - 2021/2022
+travail de recherche de la communauté de l'anneau lycée jean monnet - montpellier - 2021/2022

 best way to learn is to find something you interested in and dive in !
 -------------------------------------------------------------------------------------------------------